![]() |

 waited.
 Two nights went by and I couldn’t find her in any of the

-drinking, and using the facilities, so I knew she had to be there.
+drinking so I knew she had to be there.
 Much

 to my surprise, on the third night I was sitting on the floor, next to

-Gizzy had found that there was a gap under the bathroom cabinet (I sure
+her food and water, when she suddenly appeared, as if out of thin air!
+Clever Gizzy had found that there was a gap under the bathroom cabinet (I sure

 didn’t know it was there) and had been living in the cabinet the whole

-empty food and water dishes!
+by making it up our carpeted stairs to the upstairs bedrooms.
 In conclusion, hedgehogs do sometimes escape.
 Planning ahead can

 |